43

 ROI Score: 43/100 · Poor Value

-Boston Architectural College earns a 43/100 ROI score and a Poor Value tier -- a result that requires context.
+Boston Architectural College earns a 43/100 ROI score and a Poor Value tier - a result that requires context.
 BAC is a unique institution: a private, professional architecture school with a longstanding tradition of pairing rigorous design education with concurrent paid practice (the 'concurrent learning' model where students work in architecture firms while studying).
 Median earnings six years after entry are $40,200, climbing to $62,123 by year ten.
 The earnings premium of 26.2% is solid (58/100).
-Net price averages $25,865 against a $27,470 sticker -- limited institutional aid.
+Net price averages $25,865 against a $27,470 sticker - limited institutional aid.
 Total four-year cost is $103,460, but BAC's program is typically 5+ years for the full B.Arch credential.
-Median federal debt is $37,250 -- the highest in this batch -- producing a brutal 0.927 debt-to-earnings ratio (the school's worst sub-score at 7/100).
+Median federal debt is $37,250 - the highest in our dataset - producing a brutal 0.927 debt-to-earnings ratio (the school's worst sub-score at 7/100).
 The implied payback period is 9 years, helped by reasonable mid-career earnings.
-Completion is 31.6%, very weak -- though BAC's working-student population means many take longer than 6 years to complete (Scorecard's measurement window) and aren't captured as completers.
+Completion is 31.6%, very weak - though BAC's working-student population means many take longer than 6 years to complete (Scorecard's measurement window) and aren't captured as completers.
 Repayment is 77% three-year, decent but falling to 55% five-year.
 Honest read: BAC's specialized architecture pipeline produces real career outcomes for students who complete, but the debt load is severe, and only a third of starters finish on standard timelines.
 Prospective architecture students should compare against Northeastern's co-op architecture program or a state-school B.Arch.

 Payback Period